 Introduction

-Whereas it was established early in the pandemic that people with chronic physical disease experienced higher rates of COVID-19 hospitalisation and death,1-4 more recent evidence suggests that the same may also be the case for people with a serious mental illness and those with a higher prevalence of distress symptoms (anxiety and depression).4-7 In selected countries, vaccination against COVID-19, central to attaining herd immunity,8 has therefore been prioritised for people with physical disorders – alongside the request that they shield – while population segmentation of people with mental health problems has been less universal.9
+Whereas it was established early in the pandemic that people with chronic physical disease experienced higher rates of COVID-19 hospitalisation and death,1-4 more recent evidence suggests that the same may also be the case for people with a serious mental illness and those with a higher prevalence of psychological distress symptoms (anxiety and depression).4-7 In selected countries, vaccination against COVID-19, central to attaining herd immunity,8 has therefore been prioritised for people with physical disorders – alongside the request that they shield – whereas population segmentation of people with mental health problems has been less universal.9

-There are several reasons to anticipate vaccine hesitancy in people with mental health problems which may compound COVID-19 rates in this at-risk group.
-First, people with severe mental illness tend to perform less well educationally, and have lower levels of health literacy and cognitive function,10 itself link to greater hesitancy.11 Such characteristics may mean that people with mental health problems are less able to source and synthesis information about vaccination.
+There are several reasons to anticipate greater vaccine hesitancy in people with mental health problems which may compound COVID-19 rates in this at-risk group.
+First, people with severe mental illness tend to perform less well educationally, and have lower levels of health literacy and cognitive function,10 itself linked to greater hesitancy.11 Such characteristics may mean that people with mental health problems are less able to source and synthesis information about vaccination.
 Second, individuals with psychiatric morbidity tend to have a lower prevalence of health-protecting behaviours.
 Relative to their unaffected counterparts, for instance, they are more likely to smoke, take less exercise, have an imprudent diet, and be obese.12,13 Third, people with mental health issues also appear to be less likely to take up the offer of health screening.14 Lastly, of most relevance, in a study of influenza inoculation, users of an outpatient psychiatry clinic had markedly lower take up than the general population.15

-Collectively, these observations provide a prima facie case that people with mental health problems may be hesitant when offered a vaccination against COVID-19.
-In an absence of any empirical data, there have been recent calls to test this relationship.16 Accordingly, in a large, general-population based UK sample we examined the predictive capacity, if any, of mental health problems, for vaccine hesitancy.
-In doing so, we draw direct comparison with somatic illness which, in the few relevant studies, has recently been shown to be consistently associated with lower levels of hesitancy.17,18 Importantly, data collection on vaccine intention took place following the announcement of successful testing of the Oxford University/AstraZeneca vaccine, rendering as no longer theoretical the future offer of a vaccination.
+Collectively, these observations provide a prima facie case that people with common symptoms of mental distress may be somewhat more hesitant when offered a vaccination against COVID-19.
+In an absence of any empirical data, there have been recent calls to test this relationship.16 Accordingly, in a large, general-population based UK sample we examined the association between common symptoms of mental distress and vaccine hesitancy.
+Alongside these results,e we present the association between somatic illness and vaccine hesitancy; in the few relevant studies, having somatic illness has consistently been significantly associated with lower levels of hesitancy.17,18 Importantly, data collection on vaccine intention took place following the announcement of successful testing of the Oxford University/AstraZeneca vaccine, which was widely and prominently publicised.
+Therefore, the survey concerning vaccination hesitancy was taken at a time when the future offer of a vaccination was no longer merely hypothetical.

 Methods